hujhax/austin-improv-wiki/Mr. Happy Ray of Sunshine OBGYN and the Purple Bear with No Birthday.md

 {{Infobox Troupe
-|Name	=		Mr. Happy Chocolate Sunshine OBGYN And A Purple Bear With No Birthday
+|Name	=		Mr. Happy Ray of Sunshine OBGYN and the Purple Bear with No Birthday
 |Cast	=	{{Unbulleted list|[[Andrea Young]] | [[Cody Dearing]] }}
 |Years	=		2006
 }}

-**Mr. Happy Chocolate Sunshine OBGYN And A Purple Bear With No Birthday** was an improv duo.
+**Mr. Happy Ray of Sunshine OBGYN and the Purple Bear with No Birthday** was an improv duo.

 ## History
 The duo played at least one *[[Cagematch]]* in 2006.